wg-osr/walkerga.github.io/class/fi_cyclops.md

 <img align="right" width=200px  src="https://static.wikia.nocookie.net/forgottenrealms/images/f/f7/Cyclops-1e.jpg">

 <ins>Starting Equipment</ins><br>
-Club, Boulder, Pteruges Skirt.
+Choose three times: a Club, a Boulder, a Sheep.

 <ins>Starting Skills (+5)</ins><br>
 Throwing, and your choice of Island life, Orc Culture, or Mountain Life.

-For every Cyclops template you have, increase your HP by 1 and your height by 1'.
+For every Cyclops template you have, you grow 1', increaing your HP by 1 and giving you an extra Inventory slot.

 **A:** One Big Eye, Boulder Throw<br>
 **B:** Blind Fury<br>